Shakeskeyboarde/slashes/README.md

 - `getEscapedJsonUnsafe` - (Default) Encode characters which cannot be used between quotes in a JSON string.
 - `getEscapedAny` - Encode _ANY_ character to a single letter (eg. `\n`) or an ES5 Unicode (eg. `\u0100`) escape sequence.

-A custom `getEscaped` receives one character (may be unicode) at a time.
-It can return `true` to use the standard escape sequence, `false` to not escape the character, or a string to provide a custom escape sequence (must begin with a backslash).
+A custom `getEscaped` receives one character (may be Unicode > 2 bytes) at a time.
+It can return `true` to use the standard escape sequence, `false` to not escape the character, or a string to provide a custom escape sequence (must begin with a backslash and be at least 2 characters long).

 ```ts
 getEscaped(character: string): boolean | `\\${string}` | ''